 Parameter Instances API; however, it returns all instances of a parameter.

-REF: For descriptive information about the elements and how they are used in the callable entry points into XPAR, see the "Definitions" section.
+REF: For descriptive information about the elements and how they are used in the callable entry points into XPAR, see the of the possible values assigned to the parameter.

 Format: GETLST^XPAR(.list,entity,parameter[,format][,.error][,gbl])